 Library databases that provide annual reports are listed on the Company Research Guide.
 Suggest using EDGAR (the Electronic Data Gathering, Analysis, and Retrieval system) from the U.S. Securities and Exchange Commission to search the government filings.

 Always refer back to the Authoritative Literature when explaining your work.

 For in depth research projects, personalized reference consultations are available.

 Please note that consultations:

-Sign up using the Consultation Request Form, and a librarian will contact you to confirm your appointment.
+Sign up using the Consultation Request Form.

-A Librarian will contact you to confirm your consultation.
+A librarian will contact you to confirm your consultation.